Are you coaching uphill?

 Statistics show that nearly half of us abandon our resolutions within the first month of the year.
 Life and the inertia of old habits get in the way.
-So by the time you read this, most people will have abandoned their 2017 resolutions.
+So within a few days, weeks or months, most people will have abandoned their resolutions.

 And so it goes with Agile.
 Many Leaders proclaim in January that they want to move to Agile and that by year-end, "X% of our projects will use Agile".
 Yay!
 They get excited, send out edicts and they hire trainers, Scrum Masters and coaches like you and me.
 And then within a month or two, they lose interest or hit a crisis.
 Or they begin to understand just how much work it really is to change.
 They begin to understand that they need to do quite a few crunches to get those six pack abs.

 And then leaders quietly shift focus to something else.
 Maybe they only wanted Agile because it sounded good or because all the other cool kids were doing it.
 Maybe they thought it was a way to get things done faster (see below).
 Whatever the reason, they begin to act like they never wanted Agile and they treat their coaches and Scrum Masters like red-headed stepchildren.

 But you didn't lose focus.
 You were hired to implement Scrum and "Change the way things work around here".
 Unfortunately, you now find yourself without leadership support in an organization that isn't very receptive to your ideas and is fighting against you like the human body fights some sort of infectious disease.
 That’s not a great place to be.